-- Your chest may feel heavy or like someone is squeezing your heart.
+- Your chest may feel heavy or like someone is squeezing your chest or heart.
 You may also feel a sharp, burning pain in your chest.

-- You may feel the pain under your breastbone (sternum), or in your neck, arms, stomach, jaw, or upper back.
+- You may feel the pain under your breastbone (sternum, so the pain is called substernal) or in your neck, arms, stomach, jaw, or upper back.

 - Chest pain from angina often occurs with activity or emotion, and goes away with rest or a medicine called nitroglycerin.

 - Bad indigestion can also cause chest pain.